Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.regionHealthCheckServices.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
+Cancels the specified resize request.
+Cancelled resize request no longer waits for the resources to be provisioned.
+Cancel is only possible for requests that are in accepted state.
+*/
+await gapi.client.compute.regionInstanceGroupManagerResizeRequests.cancel({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region", resizeRequest: "resizeRequest",  });

+/*
+Deletes the specified, inactive resize request.
+Requests that are still active cannot be deleted.
+Deleting request does not delete instances that were provisioned previously.
+*/
+await gapi.client.compute.regionInstanceGroupManagerResizeRequests.delete({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region", resizeRequest: "resizeRequest",  });

+/*
 Returns all of the details about the specified resize request.
 */
 await gapi.client.compute.regionInstanceGroupManagerResizeRequests.get({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region", resizeRequest: "resizeRequest",  });